-Lindab faced a decision whether to invest millions of Danish kroner in a new production facility to specific rustproof components.
-It was a new market for Lindab, who is an international group dealing with solutions to simplify constructions and improvement of indoor climate.
+Lindab faced a decision of whether to invest millions of Danish kroner in a new production facility for specific rustproof components.
+It was a new market for Lindab, which is an international group dealing with solutions to simplify construction and improve indoor climate.
 But would such an investment be profitable?
-Would the customer base be sufficiently large and if so how should they address the market?
+Would the customer base be sufficiently large and, if so, how should Lindab address the market?

 Our analysis gave Lindab the following insights:

-- Precise knowledge about the customer base on a potential new market
+- Precise knowledge about the customer base in a potential new market

-- Saved millions by avoiding investments in a new product the customers didn’t sought-after
+- Saved millions by avoiding investments in a new product customers weren’t demanding

-“We needed to know whether it would attractive for us to enter the new market,” tells sales director Puk Spencer from Lindab A/S about the reason for collaborating with ag analytics on market analysis and to uncover potential.
-The target group was companies within naval, foods, pharma, agriculture and contractors.
+“We needed to know whether it would be attractive for us to enter the new market,” says sales director Puk Spencer from Lindab A/S about the reason for collaborating with ag analytics.
+The target group for the new product was companies within naval, foods, pharma, agriculture and contractors.

-Lindab expected that the end users would sought-after specific rustproof components.
+Lindab expected that end users would demand specific rustproof components.
 But it turned out not to be the case.
-The end users knowledge were low and specific preferences none-existing.
-The end users wanted standardized rustproof component and expected that the systems they bought were functional and met the industrial standards.
+The end users’ knowledge was low and specific preferences none-existent.
+End users wanted standardized rustproof components and expected that the systems they bought were functional and met industry standards.

-– ag analytics understand our needs well.
-They are thorough, but on the same time quick and they are willing to optimize the process on the way, when it is necessary to secure the quality and to provide output we can use.Puk Spencer, Sales Director, Lindab A/S
+“ag analytics understand our needs well.
+They are thorough, but at the same time quick, and they are willing to optimize the process along the way, when it is necessary to secure the quality and to provide output we can use.”Puk Spencer, Sales Director, Lindab A/S

-On the use of analysis in the decision process, Puk Spencer says:
+On the use of analysis in the decision-making process, Puk Spencer says: